 See Related: Most Stunning, Unique Costa Rica Animals

 These SEEKWAY Water Shoes are splendid for exploring such landscapes.
-They feature a thick, high-quality sole that protects your feet from sharp rocks and hot surfaces while also being lightweight and small enough to fold and fit into any bag you may be traveling with.
+They feature a thick, high-quality sole that protects your feet from sharp rocks and hot surfaces while being lightweight and small enough to fold and fit into any bag you may be traveling with.

 Insulated Water Bottle